 I repeated this ritual daily until Sydney's ear cleared up; I saw improvements in less than 48 hours.
 Today, there is an amazing option to this that I use during the summer when our dogs go swimming.
 It's the Canine Ear Spray by Animaleo.

-Not all essential oils are created equal so you need to do your homework and find a company that works for you.
+Not all essential oils are created equal, so you need to do your homework and find a company that works for you.
 I now choose not to buy from MLM brands because I don't like feeling obligated to buy oils every month – I can't afford it.
 Instead, I order essential oils from Plant Therapy, a company that was recommended by several raw feeders and experts in canine health and nutrition whom I respect and trust.

 This post shares my personal experience with essential oils.
 This post (and blog) is about dogs.
 Please do not use the advice here to treat cats.
 It's always a good idea to speak with your holistic veterinarian about the essential oils you want to use on or around your pets in case your pet has a sensitivity.